patricksavalle/devops-project-template/content/coding-guidelines.md

 - [ ] Prefer using a well-known [design pattern](#design-patterns) over writing an (over-optimized) one-off solution

-- [ ] If a solution doesn't feel right, re-code (never sacrifice simplicity and elegance, never accept mediocre quality) or backlog as engineering debt
+- [ ] If a solution doesn't feel right, re-code (never sacrifice simplicity and elegance, never accept mediocre quality) or backlog as technical debt

 - [ ] Ensure all code, the entire project, is always in a deployable state